sergiocorreia/reghdfe/Readme.md

 * Many other options such as analytic and frequency weights, detailed debugging options, etc.

 ## Installing the development version (i.e. Github instead of SSC)

 ```stata
 cap ado uninstall reghdfe
 net from https://raw.githubusercontent.com/sergiocorreia/reghdfe/master/package/
 net install reghdfe
 ```
+**Note: this requires Stata 13, as older versions of stata cannot handle *https*.
+If you have an older version, see below.**

+If you have an older version of Stata, first copy the contents of the [package folder](/package) to a folder on your computer, and then replace the second line above with `net from My/Path/` where My/Path is the path where you saved the files.
+Note that with this workaround you will not be able to use `ado update` to automatically update from github.
+If you don't want to download each file by hand, [download the zip](https://github.com/sergiocorreia/reghdfe/archive/master.zip).

 ## Contributing